telerik/kendo-react-inputs/docs/slider/api.md

 #### onChange `Function`

-As a stateless component the Slider will fire its `onChange` event handler every time when the value is changed.
-It should be handled by the parent component.
+As a stateless component, the Slider fires its `onChange` event handler every time when the value is changed.
+It is handled by the parent component.

 ## Features